 Likewise, it is helpful if you can find others who have been there and left reviews or made comments about the campground.
 These online reviews and comments will often give you more insight into the campground than the actual campground detail page will.

-Ask for opinion in local groups
+Ask for opinions in local groups

 The last step used is to ask for opinions and experiences in camping groups.
 You can find many camping groups on Facebook, which are easy to join.
 You can often find local groups for the general area where you want to go camping.